-Table 6.
-'Connections' of the Textbook Rated by Eight English Lecturers
+Table 6 'Connections' of the Textbook Rated by Eight English Lecturers

-Indicators Scor res 1 2 3 4 5 6 7 8 Total Mean Learners have opportunities to discuss or discover more about concepts and topics studied in hotel management matters 4 4 3 4 3 4 4 4 30 3.75 There are opportunities for learners to build upon prior personal experiences and existing background knowledge 3 4 4 4 3 4 4 4 30 3.75 The concepts, themes, and information from intended content areas (hotel management matters) are embedded in or connected with activities 2 4 2 4 3 4 4 4 27 3.40 rated at an averaged score of 3.75; 1 (one) variable (33.33%) reaches a score of 3.40. isually the data in variable 'connection' is presented in Figure 6.
+Indicators Scores 1 1 2 3 4 5 6 7 8 Total Mean Learners have opportunities to discuss or discover more about concepts and topics studied in hotel management matters 4 4 3 4 3 4 4 4 30 3.75 There are opportunities for learners to build upon prior personal experiences and existing background knowledge 3 4 4 4 3 4 4 4 30 3.75 The concepts, themes, and information from intended content areas (hotel management matters) are embedded in or connected with activities 2 4 2 4 3 4 4 4 27 3.40

 As the information in Table 6 indicates, of the 3 (three) indicators in variable 'connection', the highest score is 3.75; whereas the lowest one is 3.40.
-More specifically, 2 (two) indicators (66.66%) is lish able has
+More specifically, 2 (two) indicators (66.66%) is rated at an averaged score of 3.75; 1 (one) variable (33.33%) reaches a score of 3.40.
+Visually the data in variable 'connection' is presented in Figure 6.

-Figure 6.
-Data Distribution on Variable 'Connection' by the English Lecturers
+Figure 6 Data Distribution on Variable 'Connection' by the English Lecturers

 According to the criteria presented in Table 1 Guideline for Evaluating Indicators of the Textbook Developed, all 3 indicators in variable 'connection' have a score figuring equal or greater than 3.75 (66.66%), which is categorized as above 'good' at the minimum, and 3.40 (33.33%).
-This follows that the indicators in variable 'connection' need no revision according to the criteria in Table 1

-Guideline for Evaluating Indicators of the Textbook Developed.
+This follows that the indicators in variable 'connection' need no revision according to the criteria in Table 1 Guideline for Evaluating Indicators of the Textbook Developed.